panu2306/experimenting-terraform/README.md

 - `-target=resource_address` can be used to target particular resource and plan for that resource.
 - `-var-file=file` can be used to supply values to variables mentioned in the configuration.
 - `-replace=resource_address` is used to replace the mentioned resource or resource configuration that has been degraded or faulty instead of all the resources.
 It is also known as resource tainting.

+### Terraform Apply -
+- executes the action proposed by the terraform plan command.
+- Options -
+	- `-auto-approve` skips the interactive approval the plan before applying.
+Gets skipped automatically when used a plan file instead.
+ 	- `-input=false` disables all the terraform's interactive prompts.

+### Terraform Destroy -
+- convenient way to destroy all the remote objects described in the terraform configurations.
+- `terraform apply -destroy` or `terraform destroy` can be used to perform the destroy operations.
+- `terraform plan -destroy` can be used to get information about the resources to be destroyed without destroying them.

 ### Variables in TF -
 Variable definition -
 ```